Veteran Business Advantages

 4. Marketing Opportunities

 About 70% of people in the U.S. would choose to engage a vet-owned business instead of other options, a National Veteran-Owned Business Association (NaVOBA) survey found.
-Those potential customers can’t find you if you don’t market yourself as a company owned by a vet.
+Those potential customers can’t find you if you don’t market yourself as a company owned by a veteran.
 Take full advantage of the respect you’ll often get for your military service by marketing your company accordingly.
 Doing so can create new growth opportunities and give you an edge in the local marketplace.

 5. Join NaVOBA